Mequam/zk_notes/sap/ewm/putaway/strategies.md

 ### Bulk Storage

-from how SAP seems to be refering to it
+from how SAP seems to be refering to it this is about placing objects in storage that need to be used in bulk

+think placing lots of similar bottles in one area for handling

+this storage type uses HU

+### Pallet Storage

+different pallets get different storage locations in this type, so naturally the handling unit is front and center as it appears that pallet corrisponds with handling unit

+this storage type uses HU